bdnorris/DES-340/lectures/lecture20-practical-layout.md

 # Practical Layout Techniques

-The focus of this lecture will be to describe and offer some sample code for some real world layout problems.
+The focus of this lecture will be to describe and offer some sample code for some real-world layout problems.

 ## What do I mean by "Layout"